ALMOND-CRISPED NECTARINES

 Prepare the nectarines: Cut the nectarines in half and remove the stones.
 Arrange the halves with the cut side facing up in a baking dish.

-Make the filling: Combine 50g Demerara sugar, 50g ground almonds, ⅛-¼ teaspoon cinnamon, and a pinch of salt in a small bowl and mix well.
+Make the filling: Combine 50g Demerara sugar, 50g ground almonds, ¼ teaspoon cinnamon, and a pinch of salt in a small bowl and mix well.
 Add 40g unsalted butter cut into cubes.
-Using a fork, cut through the mixture until the butter is equally distributed and the mass is crumbly and sticky, almost a paste.
+Using a fork, cut through the mixture until the butter is equally distributed and the mass is crumbly and sticky, like a thick paste.

-Fill the nectarines: Spoon the almond mixture on top of the nectarine halves, then press it down gently.
-Add sliced almonds on top.
+Fill the nectarines: Spoon the almond mixture into the nectarine halves and press it down gently.
+Top with sliced almonds.

 Bake: Bake the nectarines in the preheated oven for approximately 30 minutes, or until the topping and almonds are golden brown and the nectarines are soft and can be easily pierced with a small knife.
 The timing will depend on the size and ripeness of the nectarines,